TykTechnologies/tyk-ansible/Readme.md

 1. Clone repo and navigate to the repo directory.
 2. Run initalization script to initialize environment `sh scripts/init.sh`.
 3. Modify `hosts.yaml` file to update ssh variables to your server(s).
 You can learn more about the hosts file [here](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
 4. Run `ansible-playbook playbook.yaml -t redis -t mongodb -t tyk-pro` to install Tyk.
+To run postgres change `-t mongodb` for `-t pgsql`

 ## Installation flavors
 Installation flavors can be specified by using the `-t {tag}` at the end of the `ansible-playbook` command.